coq/coq/dev/doc/proof-engine.md

 much as possible by refining in ML tactics when it is possible and easy enough.
 Indeed, this prevents dependence on fragile constructions such as unification.

-Obviously, it does not forbid the use of tacticals to mimick what one would do in Ltac.
+Obviously, it does not forbid the use of tacticals to mimic what one would do in Ltac.
 Each Ltac primitive has a corresponding ML counterpart with simple semantics.
 A list of such tacticals can be found in the `Tacticals` module.
 Most of them are a porting of the tacticals from the old engine to the new one, so